woocommerce/woocommerce-admin/bin/hook-reference/README.md

 npm run create-hook-reference
 ```

-The resulting data includes references to lines of code in the Github repository by commit hash, so it is essential to commit the resulting changes in a pull request to `main` so code references are publicly available.
+The data includes references to code in the Github repository by commit hash, so it is essential to commit the resulting data in a pull request to `main` so code references are publicly available.

 ## DocBlock Requirements